sean-perkins/ngx-capacitor-http/README.md

 This allows developers to use mechanisms such as Angular interceptors and proxies to modify outgoing requests without writing platform specific code.

+> ⚠️ Capacitor 4.2 introduces Native HTTP support.
+Projects on `@capacitor/core@4.2` and later do not need to use this Angular plugin.

 ### Installation

 ```bash